AurelicButter/MargarineBot/README.md

 - 30 May 2017: Beta 0.2 Released

 <b>Invite me!</b>
-<i>Not avalible at the current moment as the bot is in development.</i>
+<i>Not available at the current moment as the bot is in development.</i>